pixunil/cinnamon-applet-system-monitor/README.md

 * Line - a normal line
 * Straight - a line like steps
 * Curve - a bézier curve

-**History graphs draw interval** - Interval in which history graphs refresh

 ## Modules